Note: This article is an opinionated piece and not to be construed as financial advice. See end of article for further disclaimers.

 Bitcoin was the very first mainstream cryptocurrency to utilize blockchain technology, initially published in a whitepaper by Satoshi Nakamoto in 2008.
 Since the genesis block and first coins were mined in 2009, many other alternative coins (altcoins) have been created, but have paled in comparison to the global recognition and success that Bitcoin has received thus far.
 As of June 2019, the market cap for Bitcoin hovers above $200B, while the next largest cap coin — Ethereum — comes in at only $30B.

 I have been following Bitcoin since 2011 when I was able to mine via my laptop’s CPU.
 I found the ability to generate and verify the proof of a digital currency through my computer fascinating and innovative.
 Fast forward to 2019, I hold several different cryptocurrencies within my personal portfolio, but I am most bullish for Bitcoin’s potential moving into 2020.
-My target price for May 2020 will be $35K for BTC.
+My target price for end of 2020 will be $35K for BTC.

 Because of its decentralized nature, no single entity can control BTC, however, there are many key influencers and contributors to the BTC ecosystem.